microservice/hasura/README.md

 npm install -g @microservices/oms
 ```

-## Usage

-### Open Microservices CLI Usage

-Once you have the [oms-cli](https://github.com/microservices/oms) installed, you can run any of the following commands from
-within this project's root directory:

 ## Contributing

 All suggestions in how to improve the specification and this guide are very welcome.
 Feel free share your thoughts in the